 FREE Librarian Resources page.

-- Library Info Brochure – Don’t waste time during upper-grades library orientations giving information returning students have heard before.
+- Library Information Bookmark & Brochure – Don’t waste time during upper-grades library orientations giving information that returning students have heard before.
 I offer a Student Library Brochure to those who need the reminder.
 Such a document is also useful for students who transfer in during the school year, so I give a handful of these to Student Services to include in their new student packets.

 HELPFUL HANDOUTS FOR TEACHERS